 - Zmijsko brdo (Monte Vipera)

-Here are the highest peaks of the Via Adriatica which are higher that 1000 meters:
+Here are the highest peaks of the Via Adriatica higher that 1.000 meters:

 - Budakovo brdo (Middle Velebit) – 1.317 m